-A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenant; Page: 2 - A copy of a residential tenancy agreement which was signed by the landlord on February 03, 2013, and the tenant on February 05, 2013, indicating a monthly rent of \$1,900.00, due on the first day of the month for a tenancy commencing on February 01, 2013; - A Monetary Order Worksheet showing the rent owing and paid during this tenancy; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated September 02, 2015, and left with Person C.B., an adult who apparently resides with the tenant on September 02, 2015, with a stated effective vacancy date of September 11, 2015, for \$3,800.00 in unpaid rent and \$406.00 in unpaid utilities.
-Witnessed documentary evidence filed by the landlord indicates that the 10 Day Notice was left with Person C.B., an adult who apparently resides with the tenant, at 2:00 p.m. on September 02, 2015.
-The landlord has indicated in the Special Details section of the Proof of Service Notice to End Tenancy that Person C.B. is the live in partner of the tenant.
+A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenant; Page: 2 - A copy of a residential tenancy agreement which was signed by the landlord and the tenant on August 20, 2014, indicating a monthly rent of \$1,225.00, due on the first day of the month for a tenancy commencing on September 1, 2014; - A copy of a Notice of Rent Increase form showing the rent being increased from \$1,225.00 to the current monthly rent amount of \$1,250.00; - A Monetary Order Worksheet showing the rent owing and paid during the relevant portion of this tenancy; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated March 8, 2017, and personally served to the tenant on March 8, 2017, with a stated effective vacancy date of March 18, 2017, for \$1,250.00 in unpaid rent.
+Documentary evidence filed by the landlord indicates that the 10 Day Notice was personally served to the tenant at 2:00 pm on March 8, 2017.
+The landlord had the tenant sign the Proof of Service Notice to End Tenancy to confirm personal service.
 The 10 Day Notice states that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
-Analysis I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenant was duly served with the 10 Day Notice on September 02, 2015.
-I find that the tenant was obligated to pay the monthly rent in the amount of \$1,900.00, as per the tenancy agreement.
-I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that 5 day period Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, September 12, 2015.
+Analysis I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenant was duly served with the 10 Day Notice on March 8, 2017.
+I find that the tenant was obligated to pay the monthly rent in the amount of \$1,250.00, as per the tenancy agreement and the Notice of Rent Increase.
+I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that 5 day period.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, March 18, 2017.
 In this type of matter, the landlord must prove they served the tenants with the Notice of Direct Request proceeding with all the required inclusions as indicated on the Notice as per Section 89 of the Act.
-Page: 3 Section 89(1) of the Act does not allow for the Notice of Direct Request Proceeding to be left with an adult who resides with the tenant.

-Section 89(2) of the Act does allow for the Notice of Direct Request Proceeding to be left with an adult who resides with the tenant, only when considering an Order of Possession for the landlord.
+Page: 3 Section 89(1) of the Act does not allow for the Notice of Direct Request Proceeding to be given to the tenant by leaving a copy with an adult who resides with the tenant.
+Section 89(2) of the Act does allow for the Notice of Direct Request Proceeding to be given to the tenant by leaving a copy with an adult who resides with the tenant, only when considering an Order of Possession for the landlord.

-I find that the landlord has served the Notice of Direct Request Proceeding to Person C.B., an adult who resides with the tenant, and for this reason the monetary portion of landlord's application is dismissed with leave to reapply.

-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for August 2015 and September 2015 as of September 15, 2015.
+I find that the landlord has served the Notice of Direct Request Proceeding to the tenant by leaving a copy with an adult who resides with the tenant, and for this reason, the monetary portion of the landlord's application is dismissed with leave to reapply.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for March 2017 as of March 30, 2017.